-- DC law mandates tracing and has devoted substantial public health assets to do so.
-Georgetown will collaborate with and support the DC contact tracing program, and Community Members will cooperate with District of Columbia and Georgetown University tracers and provide information regarding those with whom they have come in contact prior to testing positive for COVID-19.
+- DC law mandates contact tracing and has devoted substantial public health assets to do so.
+Georgetown will collaborate with and support the DC contact tracing program, and Community Members will cooperate with Georgetown University, District of Columbia and other state, local and federal public health authorities in their public health monitoring efforts, including by providing information regarding those with whom they have come in contact prior to testing positive for COVID-19.

 - Community Members consent to their daily risk assessment “badge” and any test results, with identifying name and date of birth, being shared with and used by the University to facilitate care for themselves and the Georgetown community, including sharing with D.C.
-Department of Health public health officers to support contact tracing.
+Department of Health and other state and local public health officers to support contact tracing.

 - Students living in group homes in the Neighborhoods will self-quarantine if any one of their housemates is required to self-quarantine.